andsild/dotfiles/.config/nvim/README.md

 ```

 Now `ln -s dotfiles/.config/nvim ~/.config/`.

 Then, when vim opens, ignore the error messages, and call `:PlugInstall` before `:UpdateRemotePlugins`.
 Re-open nvim.

+Why so many steps to install?
+Why not automate it?
+Because the nvim ecosystem and how I use it keeps changing, so overall I think spending one minute to install it is easier :-)

 If you use this repo and have any questions, I'd be happy to answer it.